ckade15/easy-polls/README.md

 2. - [ ] Implement socket.io on both client and server to send updated poll information
 3. - [ ] Add ability to search for polls on home page
 4. - [ ] Add IP address tracking to limit voting multiple times
+5. - [ ] Refactor server with middlewares to make code more readable